small-it/glossary/glossary.md

   - Ruby Local Variables: Local variables begin with a lowercase letter or  The scope of a local variable ranges from class, module, def, or do to the corresponding end or from a block's opening brace to its close brace {}.
   - Ruby Constants:Constants begin with an uppercase letter.
 Constants defined within a class or module can be accessed from within that class or module, and those defined outside a class or module can be accessed globally.
   - Ruby Pseudo-Variables:They are special variables that have the appearance of local variables but behave like constants.
 You can not assign any value to these variables.

+#### Ruby method
+  Method names should begin with a lowercase letter.
+If you begin a method name with an uppercase letter, Ruby might think that it is a constant and hence can parse the call incorrectly.Methods should be defined before calling them, otherwise Ruby will raise an exception for undefined method invoking.
+  - Variable Number of Parameters:

+#### Ruby Modules and Mixins
+  Modules are a way of grouping together methods, classes, and constants.
+Modules give you two major benefits.Modules provide a namespace and prevent name clashes.Modules implement the mixin facility.

+#### Ruby require Statement:
+  The require statement is similar to the include statement of C and C++ and the import statement of Java.
+If a third program wants to use any defined module, it can simply load the module files using the Ruby require statement.
+Here we are using $LOAD_PATH << '.' to make Ruby aware that included files must be searched in the current directory.
+If you do not want to use $LOAD_PATH then you can use require_relative to include files from a relative directory.

+#### Ruby include Statement:
+  You can embed a module in a class.
+To embed a module in a class, you use the include statement in the class:If a module is defined in a separate file, then it is required to include that file using require statement before embedding module in a class.

+#### Mixins in Ruby:
+  Ruby does not support multiple inheritance directly but Ruby Modules have another wonderful use.
+At a stroke, they pretty much eliminate the need for multiple inheritance, providing a facility called a mixin.Mixins give you a wonderfully controlled way of adding functionality to classes.
+However, their true power comes out when the code in the mixin starts to interact with code in the class that uses it.